yuqiii-wang/KnowledgeNotes/math/ai/nlp/llm.md

 </div>
 </br>

-Other BERT models for different tasks may have different structures, such as no `token_type_embeddings` for Seq2Seq model.
+Other BERT models for different tasks may have different structures, such as no `token_type_embeddings`, nor `Pooler` for Seq2Seq model, which needs `last_hidden_state` from encoder to decoder rather than the "collective pooler representation".

 #### Output: `last_hidden_state` vs `pooler_output`